Momo-72/Dynamic-Core-Satellite-Modelling-with-Hybrid-PCA-Based-Statistical-Arbitrage-Strategies/README.md

 4. **Robust S‑Score Standardization:** Usually z-scores are employed in statistical arbitrage, however, this algorithm uses the median and MAD to standardize residuals into s-scores.
 This ensures that the signal thresholds for entry and exit are more reliable under heavy-tailed distributions.
 This contributes to research by offering a robust alternative to conventional z-score trading rules, tailored for heavy-tailed data.
 5. **Stationarity as a Trading Filter:** ADF stationarity tests are enforced before trading residuals, which ensures that pair trading strategies ignore stationarity which can lead to spurious trades on random walks and noise.
 This contributes to research as its a formal integration of stationarity testing into the traditional trading pipeline, ensuring statistical validity of mean-reversion signals.
 6. **Blended Allocation Framework:** This algorithm combines a baseline portfolio designed to prioritize diversification (such as 1/N) with a stat-arb overlay, by modeling the integration of these two concepts as a core-satellite model.
 This provides a blended approach to portfolio design rather than considering these ideas as seperate, providing long-term robustness with short-term opportunism.
 This contributes to research by using a portfolio design philosophy that integrates divers with disciplined arbitrage in a single allocation scheme.
+7. **Dynamic Allocation:** The allocation between the core and satellite is approached dynamically, which enables it to adapt to different market conditions as it changes.
-7. **Bias‑Free Signal Timeline:** The provided code explicitly ensures bias-free timing, as signals estimated at t-1 are only applied at t to prevent lookahead bias, which is present in many backtests.
+8. **Bias‑Free Signal Timeline:** The provided code explicitly ensures bias-free timing, as signals estimated at t-1 are only applied at t to prevent lookahead bias, which is present in many backtests.
 This provides a methodological framework that can be replicated and audited for fairness in backtesting.

 ## Algorithm and System Justification
 *Please see the file Template.ipynb for exact code implementation details and walkthrough of the code*

+The algorithm is implemented primarily in two main parts, that being the formation of the core and the satellite.
+The core is identified in step 1 which serves the foundation as the algorithm's stable and diversified allocation.
+This is where the base_weights are calculated.
+Then in steps 2-7, different mathematical formulas are applied to extract the statistical arbitrage, which serve as the algorithms satellite weights.
+These weights are then combined in a core-satellite inspired framework to produce the final algorithm.

 **Step 1: Baseline Portfolio Construction (e.g., 1/N, inverse volatility)**
 - Description: Use a portfolio designed primarily around the concept of diversification for best results.
 Base weights will be constructed from this baseline portfolio.